Read This First

 Prompt 2: One criticism of CRT has been that there appears to be no metric to measure progress or success.
 Address this.

-Criticism of CRT’s Lack of Metrics for Measuring Progress or Success: practical stakes and consequences.
+The real issue is what Criticism of CRT’s Lack of Metrics for Measuring Progress or Success changes once it becomes precise.

-The section turns on Criticism of CRT’s Lack of Metrics for Measuring Progress or Success.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Criticism of CRT’s Lack of Metrics for Measuring Progress or Success in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Criticism of CRT’s Lack of Metrics for Measuring Progress or Success, One criticism of CRT has been that there appears to be no metric to, and Arguments for a Colorblind America.”
-Critique the solutions he.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Criticism of CRT’s Lack of Metrics for Measuring Progress or Success, One criticism of CRT has been that there appears to be no metric to, and Arguments for a Colorblind America.”
+Critique the solutions he in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Critics assert that CRT’s emphasis on narrative, storytelling, and personal experiences prioritizes subjective interpretations over objective analysis.
 This focus can make it difficult to develop standardized measures for assessing progress.